 In the event of an unsuccessful result, a request may be submitted to ask the tribunal to reconsider its decision if it is believed to be necessary and is in the interests of justice to do so.
 An application for a reconsideration needs to be made within 14 days of the date on which the decision was sent to the parties.

-In addition or alternatively, an appeal may be submitted to the EAT setting out the grounds of appeal.
+Additionally or alternatively, an appeal may be submitted to the EAT setting out the grounds of appeal.

 Most employment tribunal claims will settle before the final hearing.
 In many cases, it will be in the respondent’s commercial interests to settle a claim, taking into consideration the legal costs and management time it is likely to spend in defending the claim through to a final hearing.
 However, there are issues that may arise in connection with the settlement of employment claims which may determine otherwise.